An Islander’s Journey to Yoga

 A turning point

-A couple of years later, I recognised the necessity for me to come back to myself, to build myself back up, and filled out an application form for yoga teacher training in Cornwall.
+A couple of years later, I filled out an application form for yoga teacher training in Cornwall.

 For the next ten months I travelled to Falmouth once a month for a 250 hour teacher training.
 This teacher training, run by Keren Cooksey at Falmouth Yoga Space was the most credible, creative and comprehensive course that I will be forever grateful for attending and I credit Keren as the teacher who opened my heart to the holistic concepts of yoga.